by Wyn Hilty

 Now this clown’s got Bryan Ferry hair!
 What’s going on?

 Bryan Ferry is a British musician who rose to fame during the 1970s as the lead singer for Roxy Music.
 He has also had a successful solo career.

 An imitation of jazz legend Louis Armstrong’s performance of the title song of the musical Hello, Dolly!

-Great, King Timahoe here’s going to drive himself home.
+The great King Timahoe here’s gonna drive himself home.